Author, Andrew Gibson

 Fortunately, that is no longer the case.

-These days, money transfer specialists are a cost-effective and efficient alternative to using a bank.
+These days, money transfer specialists offer a cost-effective and efficient alternative to using a bank.

 As a general rule, banks can charge up to 4%-5% to transfer Pounds to Dollars.

-Of course, it depends on the bank and the size of your money transfer.
+Of course, the exact cost depends on the bank and the size of your money transfer.

 There are two main reasons people use a money transfer specialist – the cost and the service.

-The cost of transferring pounds to dollars is a combination of the exchange rate and international transfer fees.
+When you transfer money internationally, the overall cost is a combination of the exchange rate and international transfer fees.

 1. International transfer fees